About the University of Maine System

 It has an annual enrollment of nearly 30,000 students and positively impacts the lives of hundreds of thousands of Mainers each year through its educational and cultural offerings as well as outreach and public service to individuals, businesses, organizations and policymakers.

-The System has an estimated $1.5 billion total statewide economy impact each year, a return of $7.50 for every dollar of State appropriation.
+The System has an estimated $1.5 billion total statewide economic impact each year, a return of $7.50 for every dollar of State appropriation.
 Two-thirds of its alumni—approximately 120,000 people—live in Maine.

 The University of Maine System is accessible with seven universities—some with multiple campuses—located across the state, as well as a law school, an additional 31 course sites, and Cooperative Extension.